acc-trainings/SpringBoot-OpenShift-Training/README.md

 To install servicemesh control plane, follow below procedures:

-* If project is not created, you can create by running following command
+* If project is not created, you can create by running following command which will install all required operators as well.

    ```javascript
        oc new-project acctrainings-istio-system-<your first name>
    ```

 * Create a ServiceMeshControlPlane file named istio-servicemeshmemberroll-default.yaml.
-[Click here](https://github.com/acc-trainings/SpringBoot-OpenShift-Training/tree/6.service-mesh/Excercise%20-%201%20-%20Installing%20Service%20Mesh) for location.
+[Click here](https://raw.githubusercontent.com/acc-trainings/SpringBoot-OpenShift-Training/6.service-mesh/Excercise%20-%201%20-%20Installing%20Service%20Mesh/istio-ServiceMeshControlPlane-installation.yaml) for location.
 You can customize the values as needed to match your use case.
 * Run the following command to deploy the control plane:

    ```javascript